Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Experiments

-\textbf{Ablation Study on the Number and Types of Hard Negatives (HN).} We investigate the sensitivity of our model to the number of hard negatives $n$ during stage 3 training, as shown in~\cref{tab:ablation_hard_neg}.
-All experiments are conducted on Magic-MM-Embedding-2B, where $n$ is varied from 0 to 20.
+\textbf{Ablation Study on the Number and Types of Hard Negatives (HN).} We investigate the sensitivity of our model to the number of hard negatives $n$ during stage 3 training, as shown in~\cref{fig:ablation_hn}.
+All experiments are conducted on Magic-MM-Embedding-2B, where the value of $n$ is set to 0, 4, 8, 12, 16, and 20.
 The results show that, compared with using only the standard in-batch negatives sampling strategy, introducing any number of MLLM-based hard negatives consistently yields substantial performance improvements.
-As $n$ increases, the model performance first improves and then slightly declines.
+As $n$ increases, the difficulty of the dataset increases, and the model performance first improves and then slightly declines.
 For example, on MMEB, the performance peaks at $n = 16$, and further increasing $n$ leads to a mild degradation.
-To verify the effectiveness of using an MLLM as an ``expert'' to mine hard negatives, we further compare our approach with a rule-based hard negative mining strategy, as reported in~\cref{tab:ablation_hard_neg}.
-This strategy removes the ground-truth sample from the retrieved Top-$K$ candidates and treats the remaining samples as hard negatives, inevitably introducing false negatives.
-The experimental results show that, for the same value of $n$, models trained with MLLM-based hard negatives consistently and significantly outperform those trained with the same number of Rule-based hard negatives.
+To verify the effectiveness of using an MLLM as an ``expert'' to mine hard negatives, we further compare our approach with a rule-based hard negative mining strategy, as shown in~\cref{fig:ablation_hn}.
+This strategy removes the ground-truth sample from the retrieved top-$K$ candidates and treats the remaining samples as hard negatives, inevitably introducing false negatives.
+The experimental results show that, for the same value of $n$, models trained with MLLM-based hard negatives consistently and significantly outperform those trained with the same number of rule-based hard negatives.

+\textbf{Ablation Study on Judge Models in Stage 3.} We replace the judge model Qwen3‑VL‑8B~\cite{bai2025qwen3} used in stage 3 training with InternVL3‑8B~\cite{zhu2025internvl3} and retrain Magic‑MM‑Embedding‑2B under the same settings. \cref{tab:ablation_judge_model} shows that the performance with InternVL3‑8B is nearly identical to Qwen3‑VL‑8B, both outperforming the rule‑based baseline.
+Moreover, the consistency between the two judges across 21 datasets used in stage 3 (2.8M pairs) reaches 80.4\%, indicating that our method is robust to the judge model choice.